 Used with a fine brush, Dehaze is also a good way to bring back definition to the surrounds of the iris and the eyelash areas.

-Hue and Saturation: these two sliders are useful for correctly glare that has a color cast to it.
+Hue and Saturation: these two sliders are useful for correct glare that has a color cast to them.

 Click Done at the bottom right, when you are finished editing.

 You most likely will need to create a number of separate adjustments for different areas of the glare.
 Not all areas will need to be darkened the same amount or adjusted the same way.